Letztes Update: 10. Juni 2026

-The article delves into Hezbollah's military capabilities and political influence, examining its impact on regional stability and whether its power has grown or diminished in recent years.
+The article delves into Hezbollah's power, examining its military capabilities and political influence.
+It discusses the impact on regional stability and evaluates whether Hezbollah's power has increased or decreased in recent years.

 Hey there!
 I've been curious about Hezbollah and wanted to understand more about its influence and strength.
 Could you explain how powerful Hezbollah is in terms of its military capabilities and political influence?
 I'm also interested in knowing how Hezbollah power affects the region's stability.
 Do you think their power has grown or diminished in recent years?
 Any insights on Hezbollah power would be greatly appreciated!